MiWeiss/Project-Tips/mini_sections/simple_git.md

 Obviously, you should use git for any of your projects.
 The following recommendations help you to get the most out of git.
 They assume you know how to work with git and in particular with different branches.
-If you dont know git well and don't want to learn it now, just ignore this page.
+If you don't know git well and don't want to learn it now, just ignore this page.

 1. **Keep the Master Branch Always Clean:** Make sure code on the master branch always compiles and does not break any functionality that worked in previous versions.